mavryk-network/mavryk-protocol/tezt/README.md

 Tezt is implemented in the [OCaml language](https://ocaml.org).
-Currently, the project ensures that libraries `tezt` and `tezt-tezos` do not depend on any library of `Tezos`.
+Currently, the project ensures that libraries `tezt` and `tezt-mavryk` do not depend on any library of `Tezos`.
 The motto of the library is to provide an **extensive** but **simple** test framework for Tezos.

-An important feature of `tezt-tezos` is the possibility to catch `events` emitted by the node.
+An important feature of `tezt-mavryk` is the possibility to catch `events` emitted by the node.
 This allows fine-grained tests.
 In particular, as much as possible, a test in this testsuite should avoid the use of timeouts and instead, should rely on `events` if possible.